extropium/leaflet_ionic/sql-for-data-science-1-master/week-4/README.md

 ### Profiling data

-Profiling data is about drilling
+Profiling data is about drilling down into the details of your data.

+This includes:

+- creating a data model and mapping the fields and tables